viterin/vek/README.md

 ### Creating and Converting Vectors

-Vek has a number of functions to construct new vectors and convert between vector types efficiently.
+`vek` has a number of functions to construct new vectors and convert between vector types efficiently:

 ```go
 package main